kirancgwd/Java-twitter-app/README.md

 2. Tools name in pipeline should be give same as when defining in tools

 **Add groovy script in pipeline**

-**Add credentions for git (if private), docker, sonarqube in credentials section in Jenkins** **Add sonarqube server jenkins system**
+**Add sonarqube server jenkins system**

-# IN order to publish our artifacts to nexus
+**IN order to publish our artifacts to nexus**

 1. Jenkins should be able to comm with nuxus
 3. Cred and URL of nexus should be available to jenkins
 5. Add URL in pom.xml
 7. go to nexus -->  browse --> copy maven releases and maven snapshots ---> paste in URL added in pom.xml